 The camp is ideal for immersing yourself in nature, listening to the lion's roar amid other sounds at night.
 Activities offered at the Delta camp include game drives, bush walks, mokoro trips, sunset boat cruises and sundowners on one of the islands and boma dinners.

-Mekoros are the traditional dug-out vessels used to navigate the maze of shallow delta channels.
-Local polers (guides that pole the canoes through the water) take us on a relaxing mokoro ride in the private concession area.
+Meet your local guides and board a mokoro (dug-out canoe) which carries two passengers and a poler.
+Then we glide along the reed-lined waterways of the pristine Okavango Delta, the jewel of Botswana, in mekoros - the traditional dug-out vessels used to navigate the maze of shallow delta channels.
+The local guides pole these canoes through the water while you sit back and enjoy the ride.
 Gliding through the delta by mokoro is the best way to appreciate this natural environment and get a closer look at the marvellous creatures and plants.
-We sit back as local guides pole us through the pretty lily pads to one of the secluded islands, where we stop to take a walk.
+Making our way through the lily-pad-dotted waterways and lagoons to one of the secluded islands, we stop to take a nature walk.

 The next safari destination on our Northern Botswana & Victoria Falls Safari is Chobe National Park, home to one of the highest concentrations of game in Africa.